Bamyan: Name

-The name "Bamiyan" is derived from Middle Persian Bamikan.
+The name "Bamyan" is derived from Middle Persian Bamikan.

 Geography

+Bamyan is a strategic city in the central part of Afghanistan.
+Sitting at an altitude of 2550 m above sea level, it connects by a road network with Aybak to the north, Bagram to the east, Kabul to the southeast, and Firozkoh to the west.
+Bamyan is administratively divided into four city districts (nahias) and surrounded by vast farmlands.
+Its total land area is 35 km2 or (3539 ha).

-The 2,500 m high valley is about 230 km northwest of Kabul and separates the Hindu Kush mountain range from the Koh-e Baba mountains.
-On the north side, there is an approximately 1.5 kilometers long, high, almost vertical sandstone cliff that was formed by a glacier.
+The high valley is about 230 km northwest of Kabul and separates the Hindu Kush mountain range from the Koh-i-Baba mountains.
+On the north side, there is an approximately 1.5 km long, high, almost vertical sandstone cliff that was formed by a glacier.
 The Buddha statues and most of the caves in the valley were carved into this rock face.
 In the valley itself and on the slopes, there are numerous ruins from earlier times.